guilbaults/TrailblazingTurtle/README.md

 Some examples of the available graphs are displayed in the documentation of each module.

 This portal is made to be modular, some modules can be disabled if the data required is not needed or collected.
-Some modules have optional dependencies, if the dependencies are not met some graphs will not be displayed.
+Some modules have optional dependencies and will hide some graphs if the data is not available.

 This portal also supports Openstack, the users can see their use without having to install a monitoring agent in their VM in their OpenStack VMs.